Updated on June 23, 2020

 State and local governments have broad power to regulate for the common welfare of their people.
 The Constitution empowers Congress and the president to do some specific things, like negotiate international treaties, regulate trade, levy taxes, declare war, command the armed forces, and appoint various government officials.
 But as for everything else, the Tenth Amendment is clear: “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”

 While Congress and the White House seem to get all the press these days – perhaps because local media has shrunk dramatically – some of our most interesting public policy discussions are happening at the state and local levels.
-Here are three areas where states and localities are beta testing innovative policies.
+Here are four areas where states and localities are beta testing innovative policies.

 When a person is arrested, a judge can choose to release them while they await trial in exchange for bail, an immediate cash payment to the court.
 While some people can afford to post bail, many cannot and spend weeks, months, or even years in jail as their cases proceed.